buildspace/buildspace-projects/NFT_Collection/en/Section_2/Lesson_3_Dynamically_Generating_NFTs.md

 🚨Progress report.
 ------------------------
-If you got one, send a screenshot in #progress of your new dynamically generated NFT on OpenSea in #progress :).
+If you got one, send a screenshot in #progress of your new dynamically generated NFT on OpenSea or Rarible in #progress :).
 Also -- if you haven't tweeted an image of your hilarious NFT collection yet now is the time to do so!!
 Remember to tag @_buildspace!!!
 We'll RT as many people as we can!